 The first issue is that of cultural differences.
 In general, most people from the United States that you will work with rarely come out and state directly what they are thinking.
 We have developed social rules to handle uncomfortable subjects like general unhappiness with a teammate, and violating those is often considered rude.
 This causes fear in some people of alerting others about things like stray food in their teeth or an unfortunately located booger in their nose.

 This culture of avoidance isn’t always a bad thing, assuming you become proactive in handling certain situations.
 I won’t go into my suggestions here, maybe another blog post is warranted for this.
-I am not sure you want the advice of an admitted introvert on how to handle these situations anyway.

 Personally, I have kind of grown to like the more direct approach.
 The first person to tell me that my idea is “absurd” or “ridiculous” is usually going to end up being someone I like.

 This can create a situation where you have to ask what a lot.
 The important thing is to remain patient.
 You may have to attempt to explain things in a different way, but don’t lose your patience with it.
 Just understand that this is sometimes the nature of the work.
-You may have to put in special effort to understand each other, but the rewards can be well worth it.
+You may have to put in a special effort to understand each other, but the rewards can be well worth it.

 5. Technology issues can cut you off from your team, delay meetings, or deprive you of communication.

-What telecommuter hasn’t heard “Can you see my screen?”
+What telecommuter hasn’t heard, “Can you see my screen?”
 It seems any meeting that involves screen sharing has people making sure it is actually doing what it is supposed to be doing.
 When you have encountered as many issues with this as telecommuters, it becomes natural to verify the functioning of the technology.

 Then we have your usual technology problems, the ones anyone working onsite at a company building will also experience.
 Computer crashes, network connection issues, needed servers going down, and more.
 These will impact everyone, but for a telecommuter, it can be a bit panic-inducing.
 You now cannot go to work, at least someone who goes into the office can show their presence.
 Did you remember to get the help desk phone number off your computer before it crashed?
 Be sure you also have your manager’s phone number or email as well.
 You need to alert them both so they are aware and can help you get back up and running.

-For telecommuters, there are also the additional failure points of VPN servers, Internet, excessive latency, and collaboration tools.
+For telecommuters, there are also additional failure points of VPN servers, Internet, excessive latency, and collaboration tools.
 I am sure I can make a bigger list, but let us keep it simple.
 You can’t really do a whole lot except alert people.
 If you can do work then, by all means, do some work, but it can sometimes hinder that.
-If you can hook to a secondary Internet source, then try that as well.
+If you can hook to a secondary Internet source, try that as well.
 Make sure to keep the people updated who need to be updated.

 Thank you for reading, and I hope you got some value from it.